UM-ARM-Lab/husky_stereo_nav/README.md

 It is relatively easy to make a map with the first two properties, but the third is much more difficult and requires a lot of care in the mapping procedure.
 Although we have already created a combined map that fulfills these properties to the best of our ability, if a new map is desired this is the procedure for making one:

 - be sure to drive the Husky in “slow” mode by holding down the left bumper and not the right one
+- The ZED camera has a minimum distance of about 0.5 meters.
+When mapping features close to the camera, it will often perform unreliably, either falsely gauging obstacle distance or not seeing them at all.
+To avoid this, try to keep the camera at least a meter away from all obstacles.
 - As you drive, watch the progress of the both the 2D map and the 3D map point cloud, as well as the loop closure graph
 - To ensure frequent localization, it is important that maps have accurate and widespread loop closures.
 Loop closures are visualized in rviz in the loop closure graph by red and yellow lines connecting RTAB-Map nodes, while blue lines represent connection through odometry.
 When mapping, ensure that loop closures are being found frequently and between nodes throughout the entire map.
-Loop closures are found by revisiting previously explored areas of the map in the same orientation.
-Revisit areas from different orientations if they are not getting any loop closures.
+Loop closures are found by revisiting previously explored areas of the map.
+If an area is not getting any loop closures, revisit this location from different orientations.
-- Here is an example map with reasonably good node coverage of the map and a good amount of loop closures:
+- Here is an example map with reasonably good node coverage and a good amount of loop closures:

     ![](https://github.com/UM-ARM-Lab/husky_stereo_nav/blob/master/docs/images/good_loop_closures_map.png?raw=true)